| Title: | Demographic Analysis and Data Manipulation |

 ,

-is the width of the age interval),
+(where n_x is the width of the age interval),

-over-riding any methods specified via the infant
+over-riding any methods specified via the infant, child,

-and open
+closed and open arguments.

-, is always 1 in the
+The probability of dying, qx, is always 1 in the

-final (open) age group. qx
+final (open) age group. qx therefore provides

 no direct information on mortality conditions

-within the final age group. lifetab()
+within the final age group. lifetab() and

-use conditions in the second-to-final
+lifeexp() use conditions in the second-to-final

 age group as a proxy for conditions in the final

 age group.
-When open
+When open is "constant" (which

 is currently the only option), and no value

-in the final age group is provided,
+for ax in the final age group is provided,

-and lifeexp()
+lifetab() and lifeexp() assume

 that , and set